N3K209 Finance (Accounting and Finance) MSc Postgraduate Taught 2016

 - Financial Modelling and Business Forecasting

-You will then choose one elective modules.
+You will then choose two elective modules.
 The list of modules may vary from year to year, but in previous years has included Auditing and Assurance Services, Behavioural Finance and Economics, Derivative Markets, Financial Risk Management, and Mergers and Acquisitions.

 Dissertation or Business Project